 "Cat Family," 1994 (age 4); Marker-artwork on sketch paper

-I was absolutely thrilled to be able to meet and get my photo taken with Elisabeth Moss, the star of the award-winning TV series The Handmaid's Tale, at the show's wrap party for its second season.
+I was absolutely thrilled to be able to meet and get my photo taken with Elisabeth Moss, the star of the award-winning Hulu series The Handmaid's Tale, at the show's wrap party for its second season.
 It was an honour to have worked on the show's second (and third) season as a scenic painter, and to have had the opportunity to attend its exclusive wrap party; overall it was an unforgettable, and very personally meaningful, experience for which I am extremely grateful.

 My friend and colleague, Debbie Wong, and I were granted the opportunity to hold The Handmaid's Tale's (Season 2) 2018 Creative Emmy Award for "Outstanding Production Design for a Contemporary Narrative Program (One Hour or More)"; this was a particularly special experience for us both since we had been involved in the execution of this design in a 'Scenic art' capacity.